Vax-Before-Travel Vaccines

 Influenza Vaccines

-Flu shots are recommended for international travelers wherever influenza viruses spread.
+Flu shots are recommended for international travel in areas where the influenza virus is prevalent.

 Japanese Encephalitis Vaccines